 First of all, don’t use Tuning for, well, tuning, as this is basically $EE.
 You must use Multiplier and Sub.
 (Submultiplier) instead, as they are used in the definition of an instrument.
 First set Oct.
-(Octave) and Note to match any of the MP3 files I provided above, then use Multiplier and Sub. to get as close to the pitch of any of the MP3s you used as you can.
+(Octave) and Note to match any of the notes in the website above, then use Multiplier and Sub. to get as close to the pitch of the notes in the website as you can.
 A way to know you are getting really close is if the sample starts to “beat” against the tuning sound.
 “Beating” is a tremolo-like phenomenon.
 Imagine two sine waves at frequencies 200Hz and 201Hz.
 If you play them together, it’ll sound like it has a tremolo on it with a speed of 1Hz.
 Essentially you’re listening for this.
 For very rich samples, you’ll really need to focus your ears more (a matter of training), as only specific frequencies will get this beating effect.
 But once you hear it, pay close attention, and try to make the beating as slow as possible, possibly frozen.
 In proper terminology, you’ll want to “lock” the frequencies together.

 As you might imagine, this means that samples with baked-in pitch variation (often baked-in vibrato or chorus) will not be feasible to (easily) tune perfectly with this method.
 Still, it occasionally pays off to attempt it anyway.